St. Mary Parish Cemetery

-The Superintendent of the cemetery, under the direction of the board, shall keep in order the boundaries and roads and maintain in good condition all burial sites, as well as new sections to be opened for burial.
-The Superintendent, under the direction of the board, shall plant trees and shrubs wherever appropriate.
+The Sexton of the cemetery, under the direction of the board, shall keep in order the boundaries and roads and maintain in good condition all burial sites, as well as new sections to be opened for burial.
+The Sexton, under the direction of the board, shall plant or remove trees and shrubs wherever appropriate.

 As additional burial space is required, new sections shall be surveyed and platted.
 All such platting, grading, landscaping and seeding shall be done only under the order of the Cemetery Board.

-The Cemetery Board reserves the right to enlarge, reduce, replace or otherwise change boundaries, roads or grades and the right to lay, maintain, remove, replace or alter pipelines or drains which constitute improvement for the general benefit of the cemetery.
+The Cemetery Board reserves the right to enlarge, reduce, replat or otherwise change boundaries, roads or grades, and the right to lay, maintain, remove, replace or alter pipelines or drains which constitute improvement for the general benefit of the cemetery.
 It also reserves the right of ingress or egress over each lot to facilitate passage from other lots.

 One principle definitely established in cemetery law is that the purchaser of a cemetery burial site does not have title to the land, but ONLY the right to inter the deceased thereon.
 The fee simple title remains in the person, corporation or other entity owning the cemetery premises.
 Ordinarily, lot owners are issued easements which, in legal form, resemble deeds to real estate.
-This does not enlarge the extent of the prerogative, and the Cemetery Board, discipline of the Catholic Church, the Laws of the State of Ohio, and the Diocese of Toledo regarding burial and funerals shall prevail.
+This form does not supersede the rules and laws of the Cemetery Board, discipline of the Catholic Church, the Laws of the State of Ohio, and the Diocese of Toledo regarding burials and funerals.

-A lot easement owner is not permitted to convey, devise, transfer, or grant any burial privileges to any person other than the spouse or his/her own blood relatives subject to the foregoing rules.
-In very special cases, permission can be granted by the Cemetery Board or Pastor.
+A lot easement owner is not permitted to convey, devise, transfer or grant any burial privileges to any person other than the spouse or his/her own blood relatives subject to the foregoing rules.
+In very special circumstances, permission may be granted by the Cemetery Board or Pastor.

 Within sixty (60) days after the death of a lot owner of record, the Cemetery Board shall be advised in writing of the name or names of the next of kin or co-owners who shall have control of the lot, and no co-owner shall bury, or cause to be buried on a common lot, any person without the written consent of the other co-owner/s.
 The Cemetery Board shall recognize the person designated to have control as the one qualified to make decisions concerning the lot, including burials, erection of monuments and markers, care of grounds and shrubbery and the payment thereof.